jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Healing and Rest

-*Healing* recovers attribute points.
+Healing recovers attribute points.

 When an attribute's points are increased to the highest face on a die, increase its die.

-Whenever you take a few minutes to *rest* and eat or drink, you may recover points by succeeding on a test with the corresponding attribute.
-When you rest for the night on a full stomach, the test automatically succeeds.
+Whenever you take a few minutes to rest and eat or drink, you may recover points up to the next die.
+When you rest for the night on a full stomach, you may recover all your points.